phiahr/robotic-crane/README.md

 - **Inverse Kinematics**: Input a 4D point, and the crane's end effector will move to it by calculating inverse kinematics.
 - **Origin Movement**: Move the crane's origin while keeping the end effector steady.
 - **Controller Comparison**: Compare the performance of PD and MPC controllers side-by-side.
+- **Voice Control**: Control the crane with your voice and the power of an LLM

 ## Demonstration
 ### Control Actuator States